Who We Are

 Calm Clarity's mission is to improve collective well-being, develop inclusive leaders, and co-create a world where all human beings and communities thrive together.

-Our work is inspired by a vision of a world where all human beings and communities use Brain 3.0 to co-create a society free of violence, exploitation, marginalization, and disparities—a society where everyone can experience alignment and wholeness, realize their full potential, and become the highest expression of who they are.
+Our work is inspired by a vision of a society free of violence, exploitation, marginalization, and disparities—a society where everyone can live in Brain 3.0 and experience alignment and wholeness, realize their full potential, and become the highest expression of who they are.

 Brain 3.0 is a state of brain optimization that enables people to:

 realize their full potential and manifest a greater vision and purpose

 navigate challenges and crises

 We provide training, consulting, and other resources to guide people and organizations to develop and strengthen neural networks of Brain 3.0.
 We also guide leaders and organizations to harness and use Brain 3.0 to inclusively co-create transformation at the individual, organizational, community, and systemic levels that move us towards collective well-being, prosperity, and flourishing.